ZonkSec/IsThisTweetReal/README.md

 4. install as unpacked extension as described here: https://developer.chrome.com/extensions/getstarted

-once loaded. you can right click on images and select "IsTweetReal". the extension will send the image to the OCR API, attempt to parse the ocr text of the image (this could use a lot of work), and then open a tab with a twitter.com query with parased params.
+once loaded. you can right click on images and select "IsTweetReal". the extension will send the image to the OCR API, attempt to parse the ocr text of the image (this could use a lot of work), and then open a tab with a twitter.com query with parsed params.

 this was built as a proof of concept for a talk at the university of nebraska at omaha.